AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 ### Adjust Granite Transient Workflow queue {#adjust-granite-transient-workflow-queue}

 Another method for improving AEM performance is to configure the value of the maximum parallel jobs for the Granite Transient Workflow Queue job.
-The recommended value is roughly half the number of the CPUs available with the server.
+The recommended value is roughly half the number of the CPU available with the server.
 To adjust the value, perform these steps:

 1. Navigate to */system/console/configMgr* in the AEM instance to be configured (for example, <http://&lt;Server&gt;:&lt;Port&gt;/system/console/configMgr>).
 1. Search for **QueueConfiguration**, and click to open each job until you locate the **Granite Transient Workflow Queue** job.
 Click the Edit icon beside it.